h-ssiqueira/Sort_Algorithms/README.md

 A program to show the execution time and the variaty of sorting algorithms in ```C``` language.
 There are 46 sorting algorithms avaliable distributed in 8 different categories.

 ### How to execute
+Open a terminal or a command prompt and go to the project's directory and follow the instruction (s) below according with your Operating System.
+#### Linux & MAC
 Executing ```make``` in terminal allow to compile the program.
 Commands avaliable to execute with make (```make <command>```):
 Command | Description
 :---: | :---: